3liz/proj4rs/README.md

 Currently, only Ntv2 multi grids is supported for native build and WASM.

-## Js Api
+## JavaScript API

-When compiled for WASM, the library expose a javascript api very similar to proj4js.
-A thin javascript layer provide full compatibility with proj4js and thus can be used as a proj4js replacement.
+When compiled for WASM, the library exposes JavaScript API that is very similar to that of proj4js.
+A thin JavaScript layer provide full compatibility with proj4js and thus can be used as a proj4js replacement.

 Example: